B.A. in Statistics

 B.S. in Statistics with Options in Statistical Computing

-The requirements for this option are in addition to the requirements for the B.S. in Statistics, except that the option requirement takes the place of the 16 units in b) previous.
+The requirements for this option are in addition to the requirements for the B.S. in Statistics, except that the option requirement takes the place of the 20 units in Upper-division requirements.

 Lower Division Requirements (8 units): |